 Andy and I took our middle-of-potty-training toddler and our four month old on a two week roadtrip up to Olympic National Park.
 Camping with aforementioned potty-training toddler and our four month old was no picnic, let me tell you.
-But, pull-over poops and car ride tantrums notwithstanding, camping with our two little ones was worth it.
-Continue reading
+Continue reading “Our Olympic Roadtrip”

 Andy and I usually go up to Yosemite at least once or twice a year.
 It feels like home and we need our fix.
-If we bring our kids up right, hopefully they’ll feel the same way about our backyard – four hours away is basically backyard – National Park.
-Continue reading
+If we bring our kids up right, hopefully they’ll feel the same way about our backyard – four hours away is basically backyard, right? – National Park.
+Continue reading “Our Yosemite Fix”

 In March, the hills of Southern California erupted in carpets of color after a wet winter that followed years of extreme drought.
 This wildflower “superbloom” happens maybe once a decade; the last one occurred in 2005.

 This year’s superbloom began just as baby Aila joined our family and was so spectacular it could be seen from space.
 I was determined to see this rare and magical display of color.
 Continue reading “Ay, Poppies!
 Our Road Trip to the Superbloom”